PermitPipeline

 It means the permit was filed by an architect or engineer but no general contractor has been named yet.
 This is exactly the timing window the product is built for — you reach out to the owner or architect before the GC is locked in and the bid list closes.

-What's the difference between the GC and Sub product?
+What's the difference between the GC and Specialty Trade product?

 Pricing + trial